ubuntu-mate/ubuntu-mate.org/blog/20180426-ubuntu-mate-bionic-final-release.md

 The Ubuntu MATE themes have been uplifted from GTK2 to GTK3 including the addition of a new dark variant of the Ambiant-MATE theme.
-We've worked tirelessly on all the Ubuntu MATE themes making them fully compatible with GTK 3.22 add ensuring every pixel is placed exactly where it should be.
+We've worked tirelessly on all the Ubuntu MATE themes making them fully compatible with GTK 3.22 and ensuring every pixel is placed exactly where it should be.
 [Michael Tunnel](http://michaeltunnell.com/) from [TuxDigitial](http://tuxdigital.com/) retouched countless art assets for the Ubuntu MATE themes including scaled variants for use on HiDPI